Public Interest Careers

 Whether looking for a summer clerkship or a post graduate position, there are some differences in how you approach a public interest job search.
 Differences stretch from what employers are looking for to the kinds of jobs available and beyond to where to look for work and the need to find funding for student summer positions.

 Good grades and law review open doors everywhere, but public interest employers are often more interested in other qualities like connection to the community being served and commitment to the cause.
-Lewis & Clark students can build those qualities through our Public Interest Law Program from the Pro Bono Program to Clinics to summer opportunities through PILP Stipends and the NW Public Service Career Fairs and by following an academic path to the Public Interest Certificate.
-Students also have the Public Interest Law Coordinator who is a member of the Career Services Staff dedicated to helping those seeking public interest careers.
+Lewis & Clark students can build those qualities through our Public Interest Law Program.
+The Program features a robust Pro Bono Program and numerous Clinics, as well as support for summer opportunities through PILP Stipends, Lezak Legacy Fellowships and the NW Public Service Career Fairs.
+Students may focus their time at Lewis & Clark by following an academic path to the Public Interest Certificate.
+Students should utilize the Executive Director of Public Interest Law who is a member of the Career & Professional Development Center dedicated to helping those seeking public interest careers.

-Our Alumni can apply to the LRAP for help with loan payments, and can continue to work with the Public Interest Law Coordinator as their careers evolve.
+Our Alumni can apply to the LRAP for help with loan payments, and can continue to work with the Executive Director of Public Interest Law as their careers evolve.

 Fellowships are post graduate positions unique to Public Interest, but not all fellowships are exactly alike.
 Common to all fellowships is the fact that they are for a limited period, typically one or two years.
 Some fellowships are applied to like jobs, a cover letter and resume sent to an individual employer.
 These positions typically accept applications in the fall of a student’s third year, and can be the only way to get an entry-level position at large non-profits and NGOs.
 Other fellowships are project based.
 Students are required to develop their own work project, find an organization that will host them, and then apply to a third party for funding.
 It takes time and care to develop the project and sell it to a funder, but successful applicants get to create their own dream jobs.
 Applications are typically due in early fall of a student’s final year; although, planning should start well in advance.
 If you have a plan to help save the world, even just a small portion of it, project based fellowships may be for you.